 If more than one vote is cast by Full Members from a single Corporate Entity the votes from that Corporate Entity shall be totalled and the majority view shall be expressed as one vote.
 Should votes for and against cancel one another out, then this shall be treated as an abstention.

 Votes may be cast by registering votes on the Network’s website (if available), or by letter, email, facsimile or ballot paper sent to the Teller.
-These methods of voting shall be termed ‘Distance Voting’.
+These methods of voting shall be termed ‘Remote Voting’.

-The procedures for Distance Voting shall be clearly notified to the Membership.
+The procedures for Remote Voting shall be determined by the Executive and clearly notified to the Membership.

-Evidence of votes cast via Distance Voting shall be retained for at least one year.
+Evidence of votes cast via Remote Voting shall be retained for at least one year.

 Voting at General Meetings shall be by secret ballot.